Experience With TAUCK

 TRAVELING WITH CHILDREN AS A GUARDIAN: If you are traveling as the guardian of a child/children, we strongly suggest that you carry a letter from both parents of the child authorizing emergency treatment in the event of illness or accident.
 For travel abroad, many foreign countries have specific entry requirements for children under 21 who are traveling internationally without BOTH parents.
 (These requirements are in response to the increased incidence of children being abducted and taken abroad.)
 PLEASE NOTE THAT TAUCK IS NOT RESPONSIBLE for the disruption of travel caused by improper documentation for children traveling without both parents.

-Deposits and fees for the optional Protection Plan or Cancel Fee Waiver [CFW] coverage are due at time of booking.
+The deposit and the fees for the optional Protection Plan or Cancel Fee Waiver [CFW] coverage are due at time of booking.

 Final Payment is due to Tauck 60 days before departure for lands trips, and 120 days before departure for cruises and rail journeys.
 If your deposit was made by credit card, final payment will be automatic unless you opted out at time of booking.
 Bookings without full payment at this time may be subject to cancellation without notice.
 Failure to make payment will be a considered a cancellation by the guest and all applicable cancellation fees will apply.